 Board Position: Chair

-Dr. Claire Lucas was a Senior Advisor for Public-Private Partnerships in the Office of Innovation and Development Alliances (IDEA) at the U.S. Agency for International Development (USAID).
+Most recently, Dr. Lucas was Senior Advisor for Public-Private Partnerships at the U.S. Agency for International Development (USAID).
 In her role, Dr. Lucas led USAID’s effort to expand the creation and implementation of strategic public‐private partnerships and facilitate the Agency’s collaboration with the private sector to achieve its development and U.S. foreign policy objectives.
 At USAID she received several awards including USAID’s highest award the “Distinguished Honor Award” for her pioneering work on global LGBT equality.